The Evolution of Banditry in Nigeria: Markets: Independence, Oil Boom and Settlement Years

-Secondly, when Babangida opted to take on the duty of reversing / replacing Gowon’s indigenisation program with it antithesis, the structural adjustment program (SAP); it became another very uncertain market development problem.
+Secondly, when Babangida opted to take on the duty of reversing/replacing Gowon’s indigenisation program with its antithesis, the structural adjustment program (SAP); it became another very uncertain market development problem.
 Structural adjustment was immediately perceived by the Nigerian public as a disabling economic straightjacket that would bring upon them untold economic hardship, taking into consideration the provisions of the Washington Consensus (see Arrighi 2002).
-The sale of public assets through liberalisation, privatisation, deregulation or commercialisation met with severe resistance from the public (Diamond 1991; Osaghae 1995; Engler 2008) and a number of failed coup d’état attempts were staged against Babangida for his adoption SAP policies (Ihonvbere 1990; Amuwo 1995).
-It is obvious that Babangida resorted to repressive measures in order to put SAP in place in Nigeria (Lewis 1996; Ibhawoh 1999).
-However, fears of national disintegration and the possible failure of SAP itself led him to adopt the “settlement approach” i.e. broad-based bribery of groups.
+The sale of public assets through liberalisation, privatisation, deregulation or commercialisation met with severe resistance from the public (Diamond 1991; Osaghae 1995; Engler 2008) and many failed coup d’ état attempts were staged against Babangida for his adoption SAP policies (Ihonvbere 1990; Amuwo 1995).
+Babangida resorted to repressive measures to put SAP in place in Nigeria (Lewis 1996; Ibhawoh 1999).
+However, fears of national disintegration and the possible failure of SAP itself led him to adopt the “settlement approach,” i.e. broad-based bribery of groups.
 The following counterfactual quotation is supported somewhat by numerous authors (Cutter 2001; Stiglitz 2002; Tabb 2003; Robertson 2006; Baker 2008);

 “If there was no introduction of SAP, the strategy of settlement would not have been necessary.
 Babangida’s association with “settlement” as a dominant strategy is purely an externality of global market policy, not of his own making” (IR012 2010).

-In effect, the premiers who were already great nationalist heroes in the eyes of their regional populations and the entire nation, had their powers astronomically augmented by the power to offer rents to supporters (regional rent-seekers).
+In effect, the premiers who were already great nationalist heroes in the eyes of their regional populations and the entire nation had their powers astronomically augmented by the authority to offer rents to supporters (regional rent-seekers).
 Nevertheless, it became clear to the premiers that the level of political power or influence they wielded amongst their constituents depended on the amount rents they had to offer (see Rowley 2000).
-The regional governments particularly in the Eastern and Western regions had set up well-funded multi-dimensional investment corporations that had undue advantage in their competition with the compradors.
-Permits, licenses, tax requirements, government funding etc. were withheld from or made difficult for most members of the comprador class with the effect of inducing them to partake in politics.
+The regional governments, particularly in the Eastern and Western regions, had set up well-funded multi-dimensional investment corporations that had an undue advantage in their competition with the compradors.
+Permits, licenses, tax requirements, government funding and so on were withheld from or made it difficult for most members of the comprador class with the effect of inducing them to partake in politics.
 These pressures of supplying ever-increasing rent offerings with the expansion and control of markets soon necessitated the premiers to be become stationary bandits in their regions fighting off political competition and securing long-term time horizons (Nane 2007).
-Monarchical thinking was common amongst nationalist patrons.
+Monarchical thinking was conventional amongst nationalist patrons.
 This form of banditry was possible because of regionalism entrenched in the polity by the British and the failure of nationalist politicians negotiate fair policies and enable federal or national conditions for independence with Westminster (Coleman 1971).

-The rent-seekers demands for increasingly more rents from the premiers stemmed from the fact that they had inadvertently become “opinion leaders” (Akande 2003).
+The rent-seekers demands for increasingly more rents from the premiers stemmed from the fact that they had inadvertently become “opinionleaders” (Akande 2003).
 Opinion leaders became strategic instruments for the premiers in that they were used to inform or misinform the clans, ethnic groups 0r regions they represented concerning the prevailing needs of the polity of the day; and as it pleased the premiers (Nane 2007c, 2011a).
-However, disaffected rent-seekers had an easy time in presenting the realities or conflicting information, contrary to the politics and interests of the premiers and found easy alliance with disenfranchised comprador businessmen (SR02 2007).
-The result was that tensions between opinion leaders developed and escalated causing overwhelming pressures on the premiers who were forced to review the inclusions / exclusions in their rent offering preferences almost continually.
+However, disaffected rent-seekers had an easy time in presenting the realities or conflicting information, contrary to the politics and interests of the premiers and found a natural alliance with disenfranchised comprador business people (SR02 2007).
+The result was that tensions between opinion leaders developed and escalated, causing overwhelming pressures on the premiers who were forced to review the inclusions/exclusions in their rent offering preferences almost continually.
 Thus, the patronage networks built around the premiers became increasingly turbulent and required ever-higher levels of maintenance (Akande 2003).
 The endpoint was the military coup of 1966, the Civil War (1967-1970) and the legacy of military rule in Nigeria (1966-1979 & 1983-1999).
 Once again, increasing markets appear responsible for corruption.

-The nationalist political leaders of the one and half decades preceding independence had very strong legitimacy in the land but the comprador businessmen had little.
-Many comprador businessmen sought legitimacy or were willing to give up their anti-Independence stance and join politics to gain legitimacy (SR02 2007).
-When the comprador businessmen gained access to the state apparatus by way of elections and political appointments they knew they were no match for the leading nationalist politicians and sought work on the non-transparent mechanisms of institutions.
+The nationalist political leaders of the one and half decades preceding independence had very strong legitimacy in the land, but the comprador businessmen had little.
+Many comprador business people sought legitimacy or were willing to give up their anti-independence stance and join politics to gain legitimacy (SR02 2007).
+When the comprador businessmen gained access to the state apparatus by way of elections and political appointments, they knew they were no match for the leading nationalist politicians and sought work on the non-transparent mechanisms of institutions.

 No excuse whatsoever is being made for the corruption by those who engaged in major forms of it under reigns of Gowon, Babangida, Azikiwe, Awolowo or Bello; the fact remains that the circumstances created by the introduction of markets provided huge inducements for interested parties to engage in corruption.
-Independence, indigenisation and structural adjustment created in a Huntingdoninan sense (social and economic institutions evolved faster that political forms) grounds for poor governance.
-However, at the interface of the political economy and organisations (public or private) it is the logic of relevance (i.e. dependence of groups and individual on institutional benefits moderated by the state using social relevance as a key to access) that provides a more robust explanation.
+Independence, indigenisation and structural adjustment created in a Huntingdoninan sense (social and economic institutions evolved faster than political forms) grounds for poor governance.
+However, at the interface of the political economy and organisations (public or private), it is the logic of relevance (i.e. the dependence of groups and individual on institutional benefits moderated by the state using social relevance as a key to access) that provides a more robust explanation.
 Furthermore, (Khan 2002; Sindzingre 2002) argue that post-colonial nations rent-seeking can be augmenting (market improving) or destructive (market stagnating) depending on the legitimacy of market players.
-It is evident that Nigeria in the post-independence period has never had legitimate market players (Dowling 2005; Frynas 2007; Olukoshi 2010).
+Nigeria, in the post-independence period, has never had legitimate market players (Dowling 2005; Frynas 2007; Olukoshi 2010).